 The 2022 Candidate Guide is intended to provide general information about the nomination and election of candidates.
-It does not have the force and effect of law, regulation or rule.
-It is distributed with the understanding that the Registration & Elections Division is not rendering legal advice and, therefore, the guide is not to be a substitute for legal counsel for the individual, organization or candidate using it.
-In case of conflict, the law, regulation or rule will apply.
+It does not have the force and effect of law, regulation, or rule.

+The Registration & Elections Division does not intend to provide this Guide as legal advice.
+This Guide is not a substitute for legal counsel for the individual, organization or candidate using it.
+In case of conflict with this Guide, laws, regulations, or rules will apply.